The Fuller Brush Girl: Cast

-Production
+Reception

 In a contemporary review for The New York Times, critic Howard Thompson called The Fuller Brush Girl a "familiar, simple-minded little comedy" and wrote: "The spirited Miss Ball scrambles bravely through this foolishness ...
 Only in one scene does the picture sparkle—when Miss Ball pursues the murderers to a burlesque theatre and rigs herself up as a performer.
 Basically a fine comedienne. she does a truly hilarious take-off on one of these uninhibited artists, complete with swivel glide, gum churning and Theda Bara make-up.
 Otherwise, in "The Fuller Brush Girl" Columbia has slipped Miss Ball and her audiences a mickey."

 Critic John L. Scott of the Los Angeles Times wrote: "[T]he film escapes right out of this world.
 Miss Ball dominates the farce, appearing in almost every scene, and it's a good thing she does.
 The production, directed by Lloyd Bacon, is rowdy with Keystone Kop trimmings.
 It has some hilarious situations and gags. ...
 Miss Ball carries the ball for a comedy touchdown in this one."